robcode72/Pandora-3D-Plus-SD-Games-Explore/README.md

 # Pandora 3D Plus SD games explore
-This program helps add favorite games to your Pandora Box 3D plus SD card.
+This program helps you to add your favorite games to your Pandora Box 3D plus SD card.

 ![screen short](png/screenshort.PNG)